badgeteam/website.old/content/project/ohs2018/index.md

 # This refers to this project from other items like blogs, teams, etc.
 projects    : ["OHS2018"]

-# For alternative external reference only
+# External reference name (i.e. https://bodge.theme/project/slug)
-slugs       : ["ohs2018"]
+slug        : "ohs2018"

 # Project state
 active      : false